ZewoGraveyard/Redis/README.md

 ## Contributing

-Pull requests are welcome, there is a lot to do:
+Pull requests are welcome, there is a lot to do (not in a specific order):
 - [ ] Pub/Sub
+- [ ] Scripts
+- [ ] Pipeline
 - [ ] Wrap hiredis
 - [ ] Check the `TODO` around the code
 - [ ] Implement all commands